meiniKi/FazyRV/README.md

 - [ ] Optimization
 - [ ] More documentation

-Please feel free to discuss and open a Issue and/or Pull Request.
+Please feel free to discuss and open an issue and/or pull request.